lewcab/bit-shox/README.md

 First, you must ensure the controls are setup properly.
 This can be done in Unity, by selecting `Tools > Bit Shox > Configure Vehicle Controls`.

-After the controls are set up, setting up a car is as easy as dragging and dropping a prefab from `Bit Shox/Samples/Car Setups/` into your scene, and adjusting the parameters from there.
+After the controls are set up, setting up a car is as easy as dragging and dropping a prefab from `Samples/Cars/` into your scene, and adjusting the parameters from there.
 These prefabs include a Camera setup which is controlled by the Right Joystick.
 Other controls and setup can be seen below.

 - Throttle: Right Trigger (W)
 - Brakes: Left Trigger (S)